DecklynKern/brainfric/README.md

 # brainfric
 Compiler for a custom scripting language into brainf***.
+This is a constant WIP so don't expect anything to actually work right now lol.

 # Overview
 This is made largely for myself as a learning experience about writing my own programming language.